-Artificial reef was a project by the department Marine Biology of the University of Las Palmas.
+The reef was a project by the department Marine Biology of the University of Las Palmas.
 The idea was to create a refuge for species endangered by intensive fishing.
 They put different kinds of shapes on the ground wanting to see which shape attracted which kinds of fish.
-As a result artificial reef became a real aquarium at a 20-22 meter of depth.
+As a result the concrete blocks became a real aquarium at a 20-22 meter of depth.
 The project finished in 1994 and it is now a popular dive site.

 - Max depth: 22 meters